BenjaminWFox/website-2020/content/draft/tech/how-to-think-in-nextjs.md

 ## Clients and Servers and Node Oh My

 Yes, now there is a server.
-Starting with Next.js after working on SPAs can be challenging with the whole server thing going on, not to mention the node.js runtime 😱
+Starting with Next.js after working on SPAs can be challenging (at least it was for me) with the whole server thing going on, not to mention the node.js runtime 😱

 It can feel like a steep learning curve, especially if you haven't worked much with Node.js, but at the end of the day remember that **the client is still React**!
 A majority of getting comfortable with Next.js, I've found, is understanding three things:
 - [Client vs server contexts](#execution-context) <!-- omit in toc -->